formaldehyde meter, Monitor

 Formaldehyde (HCHO) Measurement to very low levels of detection

-The FM-801 formaldehyde meters’ measurement range is from 20ppb (parts per billion) to 1ppm (parts per million), with excellent specified accuracy.
-And the monitor will actually display all the way down to 10ppb (with actual limits of detection below the display value, down to <5ppb).
+The FM-801 formaldehyde meter, for continuous or portable measurement, has a range from 10ppb (parts per billion) to 1000ppb, with actual limits of detection down to <5ppb (below the display value).
 Display your readings in ppb or µg/m3 HCHO.
 These very low levels of detection are essential for Indoor Air Quality (IAQ) measurement of Formaldehyde, and are typically not achieved by alternative continuous measurement technology.

 Formaldehyde Testing; continuous monitoring or spot checks